spurll/spellbook/examples/omnibus.md

 ### Ingredients

 * 2 grains branch of quaking
-* ¾ grain prisine stem of bamboo
+* ¾ grain pristine stem of bamboo
 * breath of ghoul
 * death
 * 1 dram furrowed thyroid of parrot